How new technological advances can help HR

-Although the connection between AI and HR might not immediately ring bells for some.
+Although the connection between Artificial Intelligence (AI) and HR might not immediately ring bells for some.
 However, the truth is that there are many ways AI has the ability improve the HR function.
 Imagine a day where you are not chasing a never-ending paper trail, but rather your systems are operating more efficiently.
 This allows you to make better decisions, and thereby, you have increased productivity and increased profits.
 Who doesn’t like the sound of that?!

 1. Automating business processes and administrative tasks

 AI enabled application tracking systems have the ability to help in automating business processes and repetitive recruiting tasks.
 These include sourcing and reviewing resumes, scheduling interviews and providing feedback, and identifying commonalities between the profiles of existing employees and incoming applicants.
 In automating these tasks, HR leaders gain the opportunity to spend more time with their business partners and employees.
 This being one of the biggest challenges in today’s HR landscape.
 Additionally, recruiters and HR managers also acquire more time to focus on the strategic work.
 Which AI will most likely never replace and place more emphasis on the quality of the recruiting process.

 2. Sourcing better candidates

 We are all looking for the candidates that wow us.
 Skills and experience to match the job qualifications, perfect fit for company culture, and just an all around good person.
 But the reality is, identifying these individuals can sometimes feel like finding a needle in a haystack.
 Fortunately, sourcing candidates is one of AI’s most useful applications.
 AI enabled systems can help ensure that the language you use in your postings is bias-free, which aids in attracting a diversified pool of candidates.
 It can also help narrow the talent pipeline by pinpointing the best resumes and providing suggestions on potentially well-matched candidates.
 This significantly speeding up the top of the recruiting funnel process and help HR professionals make smarter decisions.
 Like who to bring through the door, which ultimately increases the quality of hires.

 3. Improved communication = Better candidate experience